Ukrainian–Soviet War: January 1919–June 1919

-During that time the Soviet forces were advancing across North-eastern Ukraine and occupied Rylsk and Novhorod-Siversky.
-On December 21 the Ukrainian Front took the important strategic railroad connection in Kupyansk.
-After that, a full-scale advance started between the Dnieper and Oskol Rivers.
-On January 3, the Red Army took Kharkiv, almost as by the same scenario when Bolsheviks had occupied Kyiv in February 1918.
-The Ukrainian forces at that time consisted of two regular troop formations, the Zaporozhian Corps and the Sich Riflemen, as well as partisan detachments.
+The Soviet forces were advanced across North-eastern Ukraine and occupied Rylsk and Novgorod-Seversky.
+On December 21, 1918, the Ukrainian Front took the important strategic railroad connection in Kupiansk.
+After that, a full-scale advance started between the Dnieper and Oskil Rivers.
+On January 3, the Red Army took Kharkov, almost as by the same scenario when Bolsheviks had occupied Kiev in February 1918.
+The Ukrainian forces consisted of two regular troop formations, the Zaporozhian Corps and the Sich Riflemen, as well as partisan detachments.
 These partisans were led by unreliable atamans which occasionally sided with the Bolsheviks, such as Zeleny, Anhel, and Hryhoriv.
 The army which had over 100,000 men, fell to about 25,000 due to peasants leaving the army and desertions to the Bolsheviks.
 Bolbochan with the remnants of the Zaporizhian Corps retreated to Poltava which was holding off the Red Army for a couple of weeks more.
-On January 6, 1919 the government of Pyatakov officially declared the creation of the Ukrainian Socialist Soviet Republic.
+On January 6, 1919, the government of Pyatakov officially declared the creation of the Ukrainian SSR.
 Yet his government continued to stay in Kursk until January 24.
 On January 4 the Bolsheviks Army Group Ukrainian Front was reformed into the unified Ukrainian front under the command of Antonov-Ovsiyenko with his deputies Kotsiubynsky and Schadenko.
-On the several inquiries about the purpose of the Russian Army in Ukraine that the Directory was sending to Moscow, Chicherin finally responded on January 6: ...there is no army of the Russian Socialist Soviet Republic in Ukraine.
-At this time the military action that takes place on the territory of Ukraine is between the armies of Directory and the Ukrainian Soviet Government which is completely independent.
-On January 12, the troops under the command of Mykola Schors occupied Chernihiv while other units under command of Pavlo Dybenko took Lozova, Pavlohrad, Synelnykove, and established contact with Nestor Makhno.
+On the several inquiries about the purpose of the Russian Army in Ukraine that the Directory was sending to Moscow, Chicherin finally responded on January 6:

+On January 12, the troops under the command of Mykola Schors occupied Chernigov while other units under command of Pavlo Dybenko took Lozova, Pavlohrad, Synelnykove, and established contact with Nestor Makhno.
 After some long discussion between the members of the Directory and other state officials, it was decided to declare War against Soviet Russia.
 The only person who was against it, was the chairman of the Directory Volodymyr Vynnychenko, while Shapoval, for example, for some reason was simply requesting the prompt creation of the Soviet government.
 Denikin later commented that the war declaration did not change absolutely anything on the frontlines and only reflected the political crisis inside the Ukrainian government with the victory of the military party of Petliura-Konovalets-Hrekov over Vynnychenko-Chekhivsky.
 On January 20 the Soviet Army took Poltava while the Ukrainian troops retreated further to Kremenchuk.
-On January 26 Dybenko took Katerynoslav.
-The Soviets took Left-Bank Ukraine, and then marched on to Kyiv.
-On February 2 they forced the Directorate to move to Vinnytsia while troops of Schors and Bozhenko occupied Kyiv three days later.
+On January 26 Dybenko took Yekaterinoslav.
+The Soviets took Left-Bank Ukraine, and then marched on to Kiev.
+On February 2 they forced the Directorate to move to Vinnytsia while troops of Schors and Bozhenko occupied Kiev three days later.